Delmar Divide: History of segregation in St. Louis

 The history of segregation in St. Louis is deeply rooted in systemic practices and policies that reinforced racial divisions.
 In 1916, during the Jim Crow Era, St. Louis passed a residential segregation ordinance designed to maintain racial homogeneity in neighborhoods.
 This ordinance stated that if 75% of the residents in a neighborhood were of a particular race, no individual from a different race could move into the area.
 Although this law was challenged and overturned by the NAACP in court, its legacy continues through other discriminatory practices.

 Map of racial distribution in St. Louis, 2010 U.S. Census.
 Each dot is 25 people:

 As a result of the ordinance's failure, racial covenants were widely adopted.
 These legal agreements prevented the sale of properties in specific neighborhoods to individuals who were not white.
 These covenants were enforced through social and economic pressure and were legally binding until the Supreme Court ruled them unconstitutional in the landmark Shelley v.
 Kraemer case of 1948.
-This ruling, although it was significant, did not immediately combat segregation, housing discrimination persisted through informal practices.
+This ruling, although it was significant, did not immediately combat segregation, and housing discrimination persisted through informal practices.

 During this time, The Ville, a neighborhood located several blocks north of Delmar Boulevard, emerged as a central hub for the Black middle class.
 Many Black professionals, educators, and entrepreneurs were forbidden from living in other areas of the city so they made The Ville their home.
 The neighborhood became a thriving cultural and economic center, hosting institutions like Sumner High School, one of the first high schools for African Americans west of the Mississippi River.

 Urban renewal initiatives worsened racial and socioeconomic divides.
 In 1954, the city of St. Louis passed an ordinance to redevelop the Mill Creek Valley, a predominantly Black community located south of Delmar Boulevard.
 The redevelopment, which started in 1959, displaced over 20,000 residents and destroyed the community to make room for projects like Saint Louis University expansions, Highway 40, LaClede Town, and Grand Towers.
 Most displaced residents were forced to relocate to The Ville or areas north of Delmar, which made overcrowding and resource scarcity worse.

 To address the housing needs of displaced populations, the St. Louis Housing Authority expanded public housing developments north of Delmar Boulevard throughout the mid-20th century.
 However, these projects such as Pruitt-Igoe, were underfunded, had poor maintenance, and social stigma.
 By the 2000s, public housing in these areas had reinforced the image of Delmar Boulevard as a dividing line between wealth and poverty, further solidifying its role as a racial and socioeconomic boundary.